hesham14yahia/image-full-control/README.md

 ImageFullControl::uploadImage($request->image, "users");
 ```

-the method return the uploaded image name.
+the method returns the uploaded image name.

 ## More options "managing"

-You can update image field with it, by adding the third parameter, which is an old image name, if we stick with user example, and you created an instance of the user model, it will be like that.
+You can update image field with it, by adding the third parameter, which is an old image name, if we stick with the user example, and you created an instance of the user model, it will be like that.

 ```
 ImageFullControl::uploadImage($request->image, "users", $user->image);
 ```

-the method returns the new uploaded image name and deletes the old one.
+the method returns the new uploaded image name and deletes the old one, if you don't want to delete the old image, just don't pass it.

 ## You can also "manipulating"